walchko/github-blog/source/blog/Raspbian/leds/control-leds-on-raspberry-pi.md

+---
-# Controlling the LEDs on an RPi
+title: Controlling the LEDs on an RPi
+date: 1 Dec 2018
+---

 The green OK LED can be controlled from software.
 It's available as `/sys/class/leds/led0/`